mnagy94/jexer/README.md

     applications performing I/O across three screens: an Xterm screen and Swing screen, monitored from a third Swing screen.

+  * 'java -cp jexer.jar jexer.demos.Demo7' .
+This demonstrates the
+    BoxLayoutManager, achieving a similar result as the javax.swing.BoxLayout apidocs example.

 More Screenshots